Analyzing ADCP Data with MHKiT

 from mhkit.dolfyn.adp import api

-Start by reading in the raw datafile downloaded from the instrument.
-The read function reads the raw file and dumps the information into an xarray Dataset, which contains a few groups of variables:
+We’ll start by importing the raw data file downloaded from the instrument.
+The read function processes the raw file and converts the information into an xarray Dataset.
+This Dataset includes several groups of variables:

-1. Velocity in the instrument-saved coordinate system (beam, XYZ, ENU)
+1. Velocity: Recorded in the coordinate system saved by the instrument (beam, XYZ, ENU)

-3. Measurements of the instrument’s bearing and environment
+3. Instrumental & Environmental Measurements: Captures the instrument’s bearing and environmental conditions

-4. Orientation matrices DOLfYN uses for rotating through coordinate frames.
+4. Orientation Matrices: Used by DOLfYN for rotating through different coordinate frames.

 [2]: